sbt/junit-interface/README.txt

       Scala is detected on the class path, junit-interface tries to reroute scala.Console's stdout, too.

+  -n  Do not use ANSI colors in the output even if sbt reports that they are
+      supported.

   +v  Turn off -v.
 Takes precedence over -v.

   +q  Turn off -q.
 Takes precedence over -q.

+  +n  Turn off -n.
+Takes precedence over -n.

   -tests=<REGEXPS>  Run only the tests whose names match one of the specified
       regular expressions (in a comma-separated list).
 Non-matched tests are ignored.
 Only individual test cases are matched, not test classes.
 Use sbt's "test-only" command instead to match test classes.

-You can set default options in your project:
+In sbt 0.10+, you can set default options in your build.sbt file:

+  testOptions += Tests.Argument(TestFrameworks.JUnit, "-q", "-v")

+In sbt 0.7, add the following to your project:

   override def testOptions =
     super.testOptions ++